-TAP TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
-TAF TSI only This section hereunder is relevant for TAF TSI only and has no impact on TAP.
+TAP TSI only TAF TSI ONLY The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and has no impact on TAF. no impact on TAP.
 [Not applicable.]
 In TAF, the process of sending the train composition from RU to IM and its validation by IM may be required (depending on contractual agreements between IM and RU or according to national rules).